francesjgonzales/medical-terminology/README.md

 ## Building REST API using Node.js, Express, and MongoDB (Mongoose)

 This is a project for education purpose only.
+It is deployed in Render under free instance that may cause the [page to load longer](https://render.com/docs/free) than expected.

 ## Directory Structure: